sagefy/sagefy/docs/Planning-Machine-Learning-Requirements.md

 Non-Sequencer Applications
 ------------------

-- Recommend new sets to the learner.
+- Recommend new subjects to the learner.
 - Filter spam and low quality content.
 - Mark down low quality discussion.
 - Matching up learners with other learners and mentors.